Red flag symptoms

 Chest pain is a common presentation in primary care and has a number of differential diagnoses.
 Diagnosing the cause of chest pain is often not easy because it may have a multifactorial aetiology.

 Chest pain should be classified into the following causes:

 - Psychological, including anxiety

-Life-threatening diagnoses that can present with chest pain include MI, pulmonary embolus, pneumothorax, pleural effusions, dissecting thoracic aortic aneurysm, valvular heart problems, pneumonia, lung cancers, oesophageal cancers, significant anaemia (Hb <8g/dL) and oesophageal perforations.
+Life-threatening diagnoses that can present with chest pain include MI, pulmonary embolus, pneumothorax, pleural effusions, dissecting thoracic aortic aneurysm, valvular heart problems, lung cancers, oesophageal cancers, significant anaemia (Hb <8g/dL) and oesophageal perforations.

 Patients who present with chest pain will generally be quite anxious and that is often apparent early in the consultation.

 Beginning with an open question, for example, 'Tell me more about the pain,' should reveal a number of features of the pain.